 Kids 16 inch bikes generally fit kids as early as 4-years-old and allow for growth for about 2 years.
 16 inch bikes are typically the first bikes that kids truly become independent riders on, so it is essential to find a 16″ bike that fits your little one like a glove!

 Unsure whether your child will fit on a 16″ bike?
 Check out our kids bike sizes guide.

 Why trust us?
-Over the years, we’ve put over thirty 16 inch pedal bikes to the test with various riders on various terrains.
-In the end, we’ve determined that there isn’t one best bike, but rather bikes that are better for different types of rides and riders.
-Unlike most “best lists”, you won’t find one bike crowned as our “top pick”, but rather highlights about each bike to help you find the best for your child.
+We’ve put over thirty 16 inch pedal bikes to the test with real kids!
+As result, we have learned first hand that there isn’t one best bike, but rather bikes that are better for different types of riders.

 Best on a Budget Bikes

 - Schwinn Koen/Elm – $169 – Cute and sporty designs